Tips for Writing to Inmates

 - For whatever reason, an inmate may choose not to respond.
 Respect this decision.
 If you do not want your letter given to another inmate, say so.
 They usually respect that.
 This piece of advise is based on a somewhat unpleasant personal experience.

 - Be aware that, through no fault of your pen pal, your address could wind up in another inmate's hands.
-Rent a PO Box....they are about $5 per month.
+Rent a PO Box... they aren't expensive.